moondance-labs/tanssi-docs/learn/framework/xcm.md

 Moving digital assets from one appchain to another is essential for creating a more dynamic, efficient, and interconnected blockchain ecosystem.
 The native cross-chain capability allows two main strategies to transfer assets from one chain to another:

 - **Teleport** - teleporting an asset is a simple and efficient mechanism, but it has a major caveat: it requires trust between the parties.
 In essence, when appchain A wants to send X amount of assets to appchain B, it burns X amount of assets and sends a message to appchain B instructing them to mint exactly X amount of assets, preserving the overall asset balance and concluding the teleport action
 - **Reserve transfer** - a reserve transfer is executed on the reserve chain, which is the chain that holds and manages the asset to be transferred.
 When appchain A wants to send X amount of an asset to appchain B, it sends the instructions to the reserve chain, which transfers the assets from appchain A to appchain B's sovereign accounts.
-Sovereign accounts are keyless accounts belonging to an appchain and managed by its respective appchain governor.
-After appchain B receives X amount of assets in its sovereign account, it mints that amount in a derivative form.
+Sovereign accounts are keyless accounts belonging to an appchain and managed by its appchain governor.
+After appchain B receives X amount of assets in its sovereign account, it proceeds to mint that amount in a derivative form.
 Note that regardless of appchain A not burning the assets or appchain B minting tokens in excess, since the wrongful tokens are not backed one-to-one by the reserve, they have no real value

 ### Remote Execution {: #remote-execution }